Yaxuan-w/IssueTrackerRawPOSIX/issues/sockaddr.md

 I currently initialized sockaddr with default Unix GenSockaddr, which has largest memory space. (which might cause error in getpeername)

+IPv4/IPv6 shouldn't have path field, which might cause problem

+We should do byte op instead of struct type check

 ---------------------------------------------

 In Linux, there are various sockaddr structures [link from Ubuntu].
 After tracing down the postgres source code, I found that postgres uses sockaddr_storage [link from postgres] [link from postgres], which is cast to sockaddr when used [link from postgres].
 The difference between sockaddr_storage and sockaddris the size. sockaddr_storage is designed to allocate enough memory to satisfy the memory requirements of all sockaddr types.